pingcap/tiflow/README.md

 1. Setup a TiDB cluster.
 2. Start a CDC cluster, which contains one or more CDC servers.
 The command to start on CDC server is `cdc server --pd http://10.0.10.25:2379`, where `http://10.0.10.25:2379` is the client-url of pd-server.
 3. Start a replication changefeed by `cdc cli changefeed create --pd http://10.0.10.25:2379 --start-ts 413105904441098240 --sink-uri mysql://root:123456@127.0.0.1:3306/`.
-The tso is TiDB `timestamp oracle`, if it is not provided or set to zero, the tso of start time will be used.
-Currently we support MySQL protocol compatible database as downstream sink only, we will add more sink type in the future.
+The TSO is TiDB `timestamp oracle`.
+If it is not provided or set to zero, the TSO of start time will be used.
+Currently, we support MySQL protocol-compatible databases as downstream sink only, and will add more sink type in the future.

 For details, see [Deploy TiCDC](https://docs.pingcap.com/tidb/stable/deploy-ticdc).